Insert calculated columns

 The visual measure behaves like a measure, except that it is inserted directly in your visual (bypassing the data model).
 In the image below, note that this new measure is inserted under each quarter.

-c) Once you place the cursor inside the formula editor, you will see a context assistant pop-up.
-You can access other references or functions through this context assistant.
+STEP 3: Once you place the cursor inside the formula editor, you will see a context assistant pop-up.
+You can access dimension/measure references or functions through this context assistant.

 List of references